 God is drawing worshippers to himself from every tribe and language and people and nation.
 As his disciples, we are commissioned to go and make disciples of all nations.
 Sometimes that means sending people to distant lands to people groups who have never heard the gospel of Jesus Christ.
 Other times it’s partnering with national believers who already know the language and culture.
 As we go, send, and partner we seek to see new churches started, which will reproduce themselves and form other new churches.
 Since local leadership is essential for the health and growth of new churches, we also are committed to developing church leaders.
-Currently we are involved such places as Greece, Italy, France, Ukraine, Albania, North Africa and the Middle East, and several places in Asia.

 Christ’s Great Commission is global, and most of the people who have never heard the life-changing message of Jesus are somewhere other than America.
 Yet, God has also brought the nations to America.
-San Gabriel Community Church dwells in globally strategic place, therefore we desire to be a church that is globally-minded, and locally engaged.
+San Gabriel Community Church dwells in a globally strategic place, therefore we desire to be a church that is globally-minded, and locally engaged.
 Not everyone is called to go and serve the Lord among another language and culture in another part of the world.
-But we all have a story to tell and we have people around us everyday who need to hear this story.
+But we all have a story to tell and we have people around us every day who need to hear this story.
 As a local church body, we are often engaged in many of the implications of the gospel—loving our neighbor as ourselves in acts of service, mercy and good deeds—yet we are steadfastly committed to the message of the Gospel.

 A Short-Term Mission (STM) can be an exciting and effective opportunity for believers to get involved in the Great Commission outside of their own language and culture.
 STMs are a relatively recent phenomenon in the history of the Church, but now through the ease of international travel, and the resources available to the Church in America, personal engagement in global missions has become available to thousands every year.